Kiran Nepali: Early life

 Kiran Nepali was born and raised in Kirtipur, Kathmandu.
 Initially he was discouraged to play the sarangi by his father due to cultural discrimination towards "gainees" which still persists in Nepal.
 Nepali decided otherwise and followed the family's tradition as a sarangi musician.

 Nepali was invited to play with Kutumba in a project called Change after Rubin Kumar Shrestha, the flutist from the band heard him play and later was formally invited to join the band by Pavit Maharjan in 2008.

 Musical career

-Other than his own, Nepali has contributed to the music of Navneet Aditya Waiba and Bipul Chettri.
-Nepali started his career as a guitarist an later transitioned on to the Nepali Sarangi at the age of 23.
+he is pravaath's father Other than his own, Nepali has contributed to the music of Navneet Aditya Waiba and Bipul Chettri.
+Nepali started his career as a guitarist and later transitioned on to the Nepali Sarangi at the age of 23.
 Kiran gained recognition when he played for Coke Studio and Playing for Change.

 Nepali has toured around the world and played to sold-out audiences in venues like the Wembley Arena in London and Old Trafford in Manchester.